peptigen/apex-pathogen/README.md

-# APEX pathogen - predicting species-specific antimicrobial activity against pathogens
+# APEX pathogen - predicting species-specific antimicrobial activity against pathogens using deep learning

 ## Predict AMPs using APEX
 By running APEX_predict.py, species-specific antmicrobial activties (MICs) of peptides in test_seqs.txt will be generated and saved in Predicted_MICs.csv.